domiyanyue/my_notes/move_semantics_rvalue_reference.md

 std::map<int, string> lookup;
 lookup[2] = "hello";
 ```
 The overloaded `[]` operator for class `std::map` returns a reference type to `string` which is an lvalue.
-This makes index accessing access possible with the assignment operator.
+This makes index accessing possible with the assignment operator.

 ### Lvalue to Rvalue Conversion
 In the following example, `+` takes two rvalues as arguments and returns an rvalue.